 (g) information regarding the frequency for any internal reviews and approvals of the composition and methodology.
 Where applicable, information regarding the procedures and frequency for external review of the composition and methodology;

-(h) the circumstances and procedures under which the person with proprietary rights to that benchmark will consult with the trading venue or CCP that uses the benchmark, as appropriate;
+(h) the circumstances and procedures under which the person with proprietary rights to that benchmark will consult with the trading venue or CCP amongst others who use the benchmark, as appropriate;

-(i) the identification of potential limitations of the benchmark, including its operation in illiquid or fragmented markets and the possible concentration of inputs;
+;

 (j) procedures for making changes to the composition and methodology and details of any change thereof.

-3. Subject to the provisions in Article 20 and unless such information is not needed for trading or clearing purposes, relevant information in respect of pricing shall include the values, types and sources of inputs used to develop the benchmark’s values.
+3, A person with proprietary rights to a benchmark who has publicly demonstrated alignment to the IOSCO Principles for Financial Benchmarks or the IOSCO Principles for the Oil Price Reporting Agencies does not need to supply the information in Article 21 (2) through licensing to trading venues or CCPs

 Article 22

 Other conditions under which access must be granted